LumKitty/LIVnyan/README-OAT.md

   ```
 * OBS setup is the same except instead of OnAirTap-FG2 create OnAirTap-OP.
 Choose the SpoutSender "OnAirTap Optimised", with composite mode set to default

 Note: It is not necessary to remove or deactivate OnAirTap if not streaming/compositing.
 OnAirTap will not activate its additional rendering unless VNyan is running and LIVnyan is activated.
+The only exception is if you want to use LIV instead

 For more efficient setups, and Linux support, see the main OnAirTap readme